Home Page

 • Master of Public Health; Community Health and Prevention Science Concentration

-After approval by the Graduate Council, Faculty Senate, and the Board of Regents, these programs are authorized to admit select students into a graduate-level coursework in their fourth year or when they have completed a minimum of 105 undergraduate credits and demonstrated their capacity to pursue graduate-level coursework successfully.
+After approval by the Graduate Council, Faculty Senate, and the Board of Regents, these programs are authorized to admit select students into graduate-level coursework in their fourth year or when they have completed a minimum of 105 undergraduate credits and demonstrated their capacity to pursue graduate-level coursework successfully.

 Students in these programs will not be formally admitted to the Graduate School until their undergraduate degree is complete, at which time the restricted credits will be transferred and the students will change officially to “Graduate Status.”

-C6.000 - THESIS/PROFESSIONAL PAPER EXAMINING COMMITTEE
+C5.000 - THESIS/PROFESSIONAL PAPER EXAMINING COMMITTEE

 Each master's degree program must include a specific component of research or creative work and a comprehensive evaluation over the content of the discipline.
 In programs requiring a thesis or professional paper, these requirements are typically combined and overseen by the thesis/professional paper examining committee.

-C6.100 - Examining Committee Composition
+C5.100 - Examining Committee Composition

-The thesis/professional paper examining committee shall be comprised of a minimum of three voting members as follows:
+The thesis/professional paper examining committee shall be comprised of a minimum of three (3) voting members as follows:

 1. A qualified UM faculty member or adjunct from the program or unit granting the degree who shall serve as chair;

 Nota Bene: the Graduate School does not consider a non-UM employee to be an adequate substitute for member 3.
-Many non-UM faculty members serve as optional 4th members, but academic units need to select member 3 from faculty who are from a different tenure home than the graduate committee Chair (member 1).
+Many non-UM faculty members serve as optional 4th members, but academic units need to select member 3 from faculty who are from a different tenure home than the graduate committee chair (member 1).

-C6.200 - Appointment of Examining Committee Members
+C5.200 - Appointment of Examining Committee Members

-C6.300 - Qualifications of Examining Committee Members
+C5.400 - Qualifications of Faculty Advisor and Committee Members

-C7.000 - THESIS/PROFESSIONAL PAPER DEFENSE
+C6.000 - THESIS/PROFESSIONAL PAPER DEFENSE

 The thesis is a monographic or creative exercise representing an original scholarly contribution to a discipline.
 While conventions vary among disciplines, the professional paper is generally associated with the application of scholarly knowledge to specific professional settings.
 Both thesis and professional papers exhibit such substance and quality as to warrant eventual publication or exhibition.

-C7.100 - The student must complete one or more examinations (written, oral or both) relating to both the thesis (or professional paper) and the content of the discipline.
+C6.100 - The student must complete one or more examinations (written, oral or both) relating to both the thesis (or professional paper) and the content of the discipline.

-C7.300 - Oral examinations are open to the public and guests may ask questions on recognition by the chair.
+C6.300 - Oral examinations are open to the public and guests may ask questions on recognition by the chair.

-C7.400 - For the student to pass, all committee members, voting privately, must judge the student's performance as satisfactory.
+C6.400 - For the student to pass, all committee members, voting privately, must judge the student's performance as satisfactory.
 In case of failure, one repeat examination is permitted.

-C8.000 - COMPREHENSIVE EVALUATION OVER CONTENT OF DISCIPLINE
+C7.000 - COMPREHENSIVE EVALUATION OVER CONTENT OF DISCIPLINE

 All master's degree students must pass a comprehensive evaluation.
 Examples of the comprehensive evaluation include but are not limited to a comprehensive oral or written exam, thesis/professional paper defense, portfolio assessment, or integrated project evaluation.